strimzi/proposals/090-add-connect-to-test-container.md

         public StrimziConnectClusterBuilder withGroupId(String groupId) { }

         /**
-         * Builds and returns a {@code StrimziConnectCluster} instance based on the provided configurations.
+         * Build and return a {@code StrimziConnectCluster} instance based on the provided configurations.
          *
          * @return a new instance of {@code StrimziConnectCluster}
          */